prafra/jupyter-book-TAILOR-D3.2/_sources/main/Ethical_Legal_Framework/High_Risk_AI.md

 # High Risk AI Systems

 For an AI system to be classified into the "high-risk" category, there are two different criteria to be considered:
-- an AI system is considered "high-risk" if is intended to be used as a safety component of a product or is itself a product covered by the Union harmonization legislation listed in Annex II of the EU AI Act (which includes, for example, the Directive on the safety of toys, the Regulations on medical devices, the Regulation on personal protective equipment, \ldots), and the product is required to undergo a third-party conformity assessment pursuant to the legislation listed in Annex II;
+- an AI system is considered "high-risk" if is intended to be used as a safety component of a product or is itself a product covered by the Union harmonization legislation listed in Annex II of the EU AI Act {cite}`AIACT` (which includes, for example, the Directive on the safety of toys, the Regulations on medical devices, the Regulation on personal protective equipment, ...), and the product is required to undergo a third-party conformity assessment pursuant to the legislation listed in Annex II;
-- even if the first criterion does not apply, an AI system is considered ``high-risk'' if it is included in the systems referred to in Annex III of the EU AI Act.
-This criterion does not apply to systems that do not pose significant risk of harm to the health, safety, or fundamental rights of natural persons according to the criteria listed in Article 6 of the EU AI Act, unless the system performs profiling of natural persons.
+- even if the first criterion does not apply, an AI system is considered ``high-risk'' if it is included in the systems referred to in Annex III of the EU AI Act {cite}`AIACT`.
+This criterion does not apply to systems that do not pose significant risk of harm to the health, safety, or fundamental rights of natural persons according to the criteria listed in Article 6 of the EU AI Act {cite}`AIACT`, unless the system performs profiling of natural persons.

-Thus, it is important to look into the Annex III of the EU AI Act, where high-risk systems are listed.
+Thus, it is important to look into the Annex III of the EU AI Act {cite}`AIACT`, where high-risk systems are listed.
 In particular, high-risk systems are systems used in the following areas:

 <!--%High-risk systems listed in Annex III of the AI Act are some systems used in the following areas:-->
 - *Biometrics*, for example, remote biometric identification systems and emotion recognition AI.